-Check that all wiring is securely fastened and in good condition without any cracking or alteration of isolation or presence of the insulation or corrosion on the metallic contacts.
+Check that all wiring is securely fastened and in good condition without any cracking or alteration of the insulation or corrosion on the metallic contacts.

 BURNER GASKET INSPECTION

 To ensure the reliability of the boiler/system, the boiler must be maintained as outlined in this manual and a qualified service technician must startup and service it at least annually.